syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/NET/Assembly-Required-for-PPTXtoImage-Conversion.md

 Syncfusion.SfChart.WPF<br/></td></tr>
 </table>

-N> Starting with the v24.1.x, if you reference "Syncfusion.PresentationRenderer", you have to add the "Syncfusion.Pdf.Imaging" assembly reference in your projects to perform PowerPoint Presentation to PDF conversion.
+N> 1.
+Starting with the v24.1.x, if you reference "Syncfusion.PresentationRenderer", you have to add the "Syncfusion.Pdf.Imaging" assembly reference in your projects to perform PowerPoint Presentation to Image conversion.
+N> 2.
+Starting with the v27.1.x, if you reference "Syncfusion.PresentationRenderer", you have to add the "Syncfusion.MetafileRenderer" assembly reference in your projects to perform PowerPoint Presentation to Image conversion.

 ## Converting Charts